Wiscarlens/Dot/README.md

 4. Manage orders by creating new orders, updating existing ones, and processing completed orders.

-5. Generate invoices for completed orders, making your financial transactions smoother.
+5. Generate invoices for completed orders, making your financial transaction smoother.

 6. Gain insights into your inventory and sales trends by exploring the analytics and reports sections.